WICG/handwriting-recognition/idl.md

   double x;
   double y;

-  // Timestamp in milliseconds since the start of the current drawing.
+  // The amount of time since the start of the current drawing.
-  DOMTimeStamp t;
+  DOMHighResTimestamp t;
 };
 ```